 When to request cost relief, strategy, and timing.
 Components of the cost relief request, i.e., evaluating severity of the accident and the degree of pre-existing condition, what percentage to request, sample scenario and submission provided.

-Method: remote training (Microsoft Teams).
-Five, 2.5 hour training sessions to cover the following course topics.
+Method: Remote training (Microsoft Teams).
+Five, 2.5 hour training sessions.

 Pricing: $299.00 per course or $1495.00 for all 5 courses.

 Workplace injuries can often be challenging to navigate.
 This course will introduce Supervisors to accident reporting, thorough incident investigation, and early and safe return to work to mitigate costs associated with WSIB claims.